jamesfrommiami/playlist-merge-sort-app/README.md

 - The focus is on how songs move into order
 - The app shows which parts of the list are being split and merged using colors
+- A progress bar and step counter show how far along the algorithm is
+- Users can move forward and backward through each step using buttons to better understand how the algorithm works
 - It highlights comparisons between songs so users can see how decisions are made
 - It shows the final sorted playlist clearly in a table
 - It does not show recursion details or internal Python operations, to keep the visualization simple and easy to understand